LondonJim/Lexical-Density-API/README.md

 }
 ```

-Multiple sentences can return overall and individual densities (currently not implemented) eg.
+Multiple sentences can return overall and individual densities eg.

 ```
 { "data":